darrelclute/darrelclute.github.io/data/pages/resume.rst

     * Provide technical support to customers both residential and commercial.

-    * Assist with management of servers, and network equipment.
+    * Assist with management of servers, and network infrastructure.

     * Assisted in the implementation and maintenance of OSPF and BGP routing architecture.

-    * Assisted in the maintenance of the ATM LANE environment which fed the Paradyne DSLAMs.

     * Maintain database for trouble tickets both internal and with Ameritech.